RentTheRunway/alchemy/docs/source/manual/core.rst

 * ``Treatment`` - Represents a possible user experience or outcome of an experiment
 * ``Identity`` - A unique representation of an entity that is mapped to a random treatment in an experiment, such as a user
+* ``Segment`` - A category to which an identity belongs to, which is used for filtering.
 * ``Bin`` - a numbered bucket which is assigned a treatment and to which identities are mapped to in equal distribution
 * ``Allocation`` - Represents a contiguous block of bins assigned to a treatment
 * ``Allocations`` - A collection of allocations that defines which bins are assigned to which treatments